colby-swandale/waterfoul/README.md

 ## Testing
 If you wish to run the test suite, download the source code (make sure to run `bundle install`) and run `bundle exec rspec`

-## How do i run the emulator?
-If you wish to see the emulator in action, download a rom online which typically have a .gb extension and place it onto your local file system.
-To start the emulator:

-`bundle exec exe/waterfoul start <path to rom>`

-Make sure to bundle install first.

-The boot program will be executed by default, if you wish to skip it add `--skip-boot` as an option.